 - There’s no point in really converting to the local pesos.
 Everyone accepts USD at the resort.

-- Bring lots of $1 USD bills.
-Great for tipping.
+- Bring lots of $1 USD bills which you’ll need for tipping.

-- When the sun goes down around 7pm, the mosquitoes come out so make sure you put your bug spray on!
+- When the sun goes down around 7PM in September, the mosquitoes come out so make sure you put your bug spray on!
 They’re hard to spot but they’re definitely out there.
 Most of our bites were from just lounging around by the pool as the sun went down.